-Minimum proficiency: ENGL 1A or ESL 26 and MATH 103 or 105.
+Minimum proficiency: ENGL 1A or ESL 26 and MATH 103 or 105, completed with a letter grade of C or better.

-Note: Students intending to transfer to a four-year school must complete additional requirements for general education.
-Students are strongly encouraged to meet frequently with a counselor.
+Note: If you intend to transfer to a four-year school, you must complete additional requirements for general education.
+You are strongly encouraged to meet frequently with a Foothill counselor.